codingwithabdallah/Quiz-APP/README.md

 - You can modify the HTML, CSS, or JavaScript files to customize the quiz content and design as needed.
 5. Deploy (Optional):
 - Host the project on a platform like GitHub Pages, Netlify, or any other static site hosting service for public access.

+For contributors, the expectation is to ensure that the JavaScript code is simple, clean, and well-organized.Avoid unnecessary code or repetition, and make sure the project structure follows best practices for readability and maintainability.